v-p-b/hexcalc/README.md

 ### Challenge

-I'm willing to offer a bottle of fine booze to anyone who demonstrates arbitrary Python code execution using the implemented functionality and the available 20 buttons!
+I'm willing to offer a bottle of fine booze to anyone (original idea required) who demonstrates arbitrary Python code execution using the implemented functionality and the 20 available buttons!

 Planned developments
 --------------------